architanand8986/Finetuned-T5-small-for-Text-Summarization/README.md

-# 📝 T5-LoRA News Article Summarization
+# 📝 T5-LoRA Text Summarization

 A parameter-efficient text summarization project that fine-tunes the `T5-small` model using Low-Rank Adaptation (LoRA) and deploys it via a fast, interactive Streamlit web application.